JunweiLiang/social-distancing-prediction/README.md

 ```

 ## Speed
-My limited test shows that on RTX 2060 the processing time is 5x real-time, which means a one-minute 1920x1080 video will take 5 minute to process.
+My limited tests show that on a RTX 2060 the processing time is 5x real-time, which means a one-minute 1920x1080 video will take 5 minute to process.
 And about 3 minutes of the processing is for visualization (writing tons of images to the disk).
-On GTX 1080 TI it is
+On a GTX 1080 TI it is 4x real-time.

 ## Acknowledgments
 This project is based on [Next-Prediction](https://github.com/google/next-prediction) and [CMU's Object Detection and Tracking](https://github.com/JunweiLiang/Object_Detection_Tracking).